krice19/School_District_Analysis/README.md

 ## Summary

-Changing the 9th grade Thomas High score data was a small, but important part of my analysis that changes the results.
+Changing the 9th grade Thomas High score data was a small, but important part of my analysis that changed the results.
 Replacing the data was "Nans" changed how the average scores for math and reading were calculated for the district as a whole and for Thomas High.
 It also altered how the percentages passing math and reading were calculated.
-Nulling the data caused different results than what we would have seen if the score data was left alone.
+When working with nulled data, it is import to make the appropraite altercations for mathmatical calculation because the nulled data can affect the way metrics are calcuated.
+We saw in the school summary that the passing percentages for Thomas High would have incorrectly been shown as lower perentages if we did not take into account that we were only looking for score data from 10th-12th grade.
+The percentage calculation would have been done with the entire school count, including ninth graders.
+Because the ninth grade data is invalid, it would not pull into the calculation, therefore providing inaccurate results.